 El Rumor del Incendio

 In 1960s Mexico, young revolutionaries took up arms in a desperate attempt to change society.
-A few decades later, the children of those guerilleros retrace the struggles of their elders, ...
+A few decades later, the children of those guerilleros retrace the struggles of their elders, revealing...
 More

 About this performance